pei-lu/fa24-labs/docs/docs/lab1/part2/the_clock.md

 ---

-Your previous product (the *Conventional Alarm Clock*) was a overnight hit!
+Your previous product (the *Conventional Alarm Clock*) was an overnight hit!
 People were lining up around the doors (virtually on their phones) to order it from the TickTok shop.
 Pleased with all the people you are waking up now, you decide to try something a little more radical.
 Recently, TickTok has performed some user studies, and found that majority of Gen Z finds the current metric of keeping time to be very confusing.